igemsoftware/USTC-Software_2012/README.md

 4. Expanding database.
 The present version of **REBORN** only contains the database of E.coli K-12.
 In the future, more genome information will be added to the database.
 Therefore, the output will be much more varied and comprehensive.

+5. Setting up a platform.
+Even though the first version of **REBORN** provides the source code on _github_, the programmers still have the difficulty modifying these codes.
+In the future, we hope there could be a more generalized platform for both programmers and users.
+In the platform, users can download applications as they want and programmers can design applications for different groups of users.

 ###Contacts###

 For any questions, feel free to contact: